 What Is A Wedding Vendor?

-Types of wedding vendors or services you may need for your wedding.
+Wedding vendors or services you may need for your wedding.

-Wedding Cake Baker: While you'll want your cake to be delicious, it's also traditionally a big part of your wedding theme, so choosing the right baker is a big deal.
+Wedding Cake Baker: While you'll want your cake to be delicious, it's also traditionally a big part of your wedding theme, so choosing the proper baker is a big deal.
 A wedding cake baker tends to be a necessity at every wedding these days.

 Photographer/Videographer: Hiring someone to record the memories you and your partner will create on your special day is something many brides do because it gives them a way to look back at their happiest moments.

 Wedding Favors: If you plan on giving your guests wedding favors, you may choose to hire a vendor that will take care of that for you.
-They'll generally work with you to create, source or find something meaningful to give as a gift to all of your wedding guests.
+They'll generally work with you to create, source, or find something meaningful to give as a gift to all of your wedding guests.

 How Do I Choose The Right Wedding Vendors For Me?